-A foretaste of spring that is perfect to sample during the cold season.
+A foretaste of spring that is perfect perfuming the air for brisk walks during the cold season.

 Winter blooming, a battle of seduction

 To attract the few remaining pollinating insects still active in winter, flowers double down on all senses, especially the sense of smell!
-The flowers of the winter-blooming shrubs sure know how to catch attention, releasing such fruity, honey-like, vanilla or flowery scents that it would be a crime to disdain.
+The flowers of winter-blooming shrubs sure know how to catch attention, releasing such fruity, honey-like, vanilla or flowery scents that it would be a crime to shun them.

 Take your pick from the different varieties described below.
 Plant these near your main door or along an oft-traveled path, a bit sheltered from drafts, so that you may savor that bubble of fragrance during the entire blooming.
 Also check that your plants aren’t exposed to the East.
 Indeed, easterly morning sun might damage their buds when quickly thawing frozen buds.

 Fragrant winter flowers for ordinary soil

 Among the several hardy, easy-going shrubs there is wintersweet.
-It bears little yellow bells that release a spicy, exotic-fruit fragrance in February.
+It bears little yellow bells that release a spicy, exotic-fruit-like fragrance in February.
 Set it up in the sun.